 If you plant perennial herbs, they’ll make it through all seasons as long as the containers are big enough and they have good drainage.
 Typically, you want containers that hold at least five gallons of dirt.
 This is one case where plastic containers are better: clays & ceramics tend to crack due to freeze-thaw cycles.

 Watering is important but remember: herbs don’t like wet soil.
 Stick your finger an inch into the potting mix.
 If it feels dry, add water.

 Seeds or plants?
 We recommend planting small, grown plants.
 You can get them from garden centers, mail order companies or even at your local health food store.
 Don’t buy them until it’s warm enough to actually plant them, unless you’re growing them inside.
-If you want to spend more time, plant from seed.
+If you want to spend more time try growing plants from seed.